ibm-cloud-docs/dl/faqs.md

 ECMP is a feature of BGP.
 If you are looking for redundancy, you should get two {{site.data.keyword.dl_short}} connections, one going into each XCR.
 If you want to use ECMP and have redundancy, you need two {{site.data.keyword.dl_short}} connections on each XCR so that you can have 2 ECMP sessions running simultaneously.

 Alternatively, some customers set up two links into a different XCR in the same data center (for example, WDC02) and then failover as needed by using BGP configurations.
 This configuration is less redundant (less safe) than having {{site.data.keyword.dl_short}} connections into two separate data centers, such as WDC02 and WDC05.

-## Is there a Service Level Agreement (SLA) on the {{site.data.keyword.dl_short}} XCR connections up to the account’s BCR connection?
-{: #is-there-an-sla-on-the-diret-link-xr-connections}
-{: faq}

-There is no SLA on {{site.data.keyword.dl_short}} today.
-You can achieve 99.99% effectively with two or more direct links that are properly configured for failover by using BGP, but IBM cannot control that or provide an SLA on it.

 ## For Direct Link offerings, does IBM set a BGP password?
 {: #on-direct-link-exchange-does-ibm-set-a-bgp-password}